N.Y. art gallery, Sotheby's chairman settle fake Rothko case

-The deal, confirmed on Wednesday by lawyers in the case, resolved the remaining claims in a closely watched trial in Manhattan federal court in a lawsuit brought by Sotheby's (BID.N) Chairman Domenico De Sole and his wife, Eleanore.
+The deal, confirmed on Wednesday by Knoedler's lawyer, resolved the remaining claims in a closely watched trial in Manhattan federal court in a lawsuit brought by Sotheby's Chairman Domenico De Sole and his wife, Eleanore.

 The settlement with the De Soles, who were seeking $25 million in damages, came after the collectors reached a separate agreement on Sunday with Ann Freedman, Knoedler's former president.